 Winners will be the operators that meet the demand for ‘healthy choice’ menu options while maintaining their core menu appeal.
 Operators that understand consumer sensitivity to sourcing, waste and environmental protection will find it easier to succeed.

 - Offer a new twist on a classic

 Consumers love seeing a wide variety of food and drink on a restaurant menu, and many operators have successfully catered for this need.
 Yet consumers are also creatures of habit who – when it comes down to choosing something from a menu – will often be happiest enjoying a classic or traditional dish.
 If done well, a new take on a classic dish will wow the customer and keep the menu fresh.

 Winners will be those operators who can offer the reassurance of the traditional dish while adding a surprising twist that wins the customer’s heart.

 Cyril Lavenant, NPD’s Director of Foodservice UK, said: “The competition within the £50 billion British foodservice industry has become intense in recent years and operators must constantly adapt to satisfy ever more demanding consumers, who are now not only thinking about their own health but also about the impact of their actions on the environment.
 Britain’s foodservice industry is also facing big external challenges which might have a long-term impact on operators.
 But the industry has responded to challenges in the past and will do so again.
-Foodservice operators know the importance of maintaining a strong connection with the consumers they serve.”If you have any question about "NPD GROUP: Foodservice Industry Trends to Watch in 2017" press release, please let us know.
+Foodservice operators know the importance of maintaining a strong connection with the consumers they serve.”If you have any questions about this press release, please contact us.